sjokkateer/trie/README.md

     [2] => doctorKick
 )
 ```
-The `Trie::suggestionsFor` is case sensitive by default.
+The `Trie::suggestionsFor` method is case sensitive by default.
 Thus, asking for suggestions for `'okay'` on the example results in an empty array:
 ```php
 (
 )